 Scale is difficult because a two-dimensional representation of a three-dimensional world can fall short in portraying the scale of the scene and more importantly, how big the scene is in relation to a human being.

 Using a simple object, a chair – something we all use – I’m attempting to create that depth of connection that may otherwise not be there.
+The series is both a portrait and self-portrait, my endeavor to connect myself and others to the places in the world that I feel a connection to.
+Every photograph tells a story.
+The red chair is my way of making the story more approachable.

-Thanks for reading.
+Thank you for reading.
 I hope you enjoy the series.

 The South